Vyral/tiffany-fykes-recruiting/_posts/2019-09-03-how-to-make-open-houses-worthwhile.md

 {% include pullquote.html %}

-Speaking of signs, make sure you put up 20 or so, taking care to place them at major thoroughfares and other well-travelled areas.
+Speaking of signs, make sure you put up 20 or so, taking care to place them at major thoroughfares and other well-traveled areas.
 Then, on the morning of the open house, tying balloons to your signs is a great way to make them stand out even more.&nbsp;

 **And don’t forget about digital marketing.** Post about the open house on your Facebook, your business page, and also on Nextdoor, as well as any other social media platforms you happen to use for your business.&nbsp;